-Tip: Walk across the Alexandra Bridge for a great view from both the Ottawa and Gatineau sides, or head a bit further west to the Portage Bridge and head on to Victoria Island for another great vantage point.
+Tip: Walk across the Alexandra Bridge for a great view from both the Ottawa and Gatineau sides, or head a bit further west to the Portage Bridge and on to Victoria Island for another great vantage point.

 Fairmont Château Laurier

-A short walk from Rideau Hall (home to the governor general) Rideau Falls is where the Rideau River and Ottawa Rivers meet.
-In the heart of winter the falls can often freeze over completely creating an amazing sight.
+A short walk from Rideau Hall, the official home to Canada’s Governor General, the Rideau Falls are where the Rideau and Ottawa Rivers meet.
+In the heart of winter, the falls can often completely freeze over creating an amazing sight.
 However, when the falls are still flowing, the surrounding area is blanketed in a beautiful white frozen glaze – definitely double tap worthy.

 Tip: Pair a trip to Rideau Falls with a tour of Rideau Hall, another great Instagrammable place.
-Tours are upon request only during the winter months.
+Tours are upon request during the winter months.

 Evidently, Ottawa is very Instagrammable, so share the love and tag your photos with #MyOttawa.
 Looking forward to see all your beautiful winter pictures!